caocmai/django-react-heroku/README.md

 The major achievement of this app is to deploy a Django+React project to Heroku.
 It is currently live on [Heroku](https://cm-react-test6.herokuapp.com/)

 ## Prerequisites
-Must have Django 3.1.1 and NodeJS 12.19.0 installed, preferably in a virtual environment(virtualENV or pipENV)
+Must have Django v3.1.1 and NodeJS v12.19.0 installed, preferably in a virtual environment(virtualENV or pipENV)

 ## To Run Locally
-Note: All bash commands should be executed from the root of this project
+Note: All bash commands should be executed at the root of this project
 ```
 $ git clone https://github.com/caocmai/django-react-heroku.git
 $ npm install